jackyzha0/jackyzha0.github.io/content/thoughts/317 Note Sheet.md

 	1. Unit: Bits
 	2. Responsibilities: Encodes data appropriately for the physical medium

+## Multiplexing
+Multiple input streams must share the medium.
+It must be possible to “demultiplex” at the destination

+Types
+1. Time division multiplexing: each person gets a certain amount of time on the channel
+2. Frequency division multiplexing: each person gets a single frequency band on the channel
+3. Code division multiplexing: combines all messages using a specific code that can be decoded if code is known
+4. Orthogonal multiplexing: a combination of techniques

 ## IP Addresses
 - Number of hosts in a network is $2^{32 - \textrm{length of network mask}} - 2$ (as first and last addresses in a network are reserved)